MarcoDiCapua/AADL_Labelling/README.md

 python main.py
 ```

-After the script completes, the results will be saved in the specified `output_folder` as a `.txt` file containing the analysis.
+After the script completes, the results will be saved in the specified `output_folder`.

 ## Example Output
 After the main.py execution there will be some output files generated for each step done as such: